light_mode

 Som Sagar, Aditya Taparia, Ransalu Senanayake

-We extend the Failures Are Fated framework to diffusion models by introducing LLM-generated rewards and states, action screening inspired by design of experiments, and a comparison of DQN, PPO, and A2C for red teaming text-to-image models.
+An extension of the Failures Are Fated framework to text-to-image diffusion models with LLM-generated rewards and states, action screening inspired by design of experiments, and a comparison of DQN, PPO, and A2C for red teaming.